bitnami/charts/bitnami/kong/README.md

 <!--- app-name: Kong -->

-# Bitnami package for Kong
+# Bitnami Secure Images Helm chart for Kong

 Kong is an open source Microservice API gateway and platform designed for managing microservices requests of high-availability, fault-tolerance, and distributed systems.